xoolive/traffic/docs/data_sources/airspaces.rst

 - | an **Air Route Traffic Control Center (ARTCC)** or an **Air Control Center (ACC)** represents the area that is controlled by people located in the same center;
-- | an **elementary sector** is usally the smallest subdivision of airspace that can be controlled by a pair of air traffic controllers.
+- | an **elementary sector** is usually the smallest subdivision of airspace that can be controlled by a pair of air traffic controllers.

 FIRs from countries in the EUROCONTROL area